dCache/dcache-book2/config-info-provider.md

     17:57:38 (346 MB/s) - `/dev/null' saved [372962/372962]

-If the CELL-HTTPD service isn't running then the command will generate the following output:
+If the `httpd` service isn't running then the command will generate the following output:

-    PROMPT-ROOT wget -O/dev/null http://localhost:2288/info
+    [root] # wget -O/dev/null http://localhost:2288/info
       --10:05:35--  http://localhost:2288/info
                  => `/dev/null'
       Resolving localhost...
 127.0.0.1
       Connecting to localhost|127.0.0.1|:2288... failed: Connection refused.

-To fix the problem, ensure that the CELL-HTTPD service is running within your DCACHE instance.
-This is the service that provides the web server monitoring within DCACHE.
-To enable the service, follow the same procedure for enabling the CELL-INFO cell, but add the CELL-HTTPD service within one of the domains in DCACHE.
+To fix the problem, ensure that the `httpd` service is running within your dCache instance.
+This is the service that provides the web server monitoring within dCache.
+To enable the service, follow the same procedure for enabling the `info` cell, but add the `httpd` service within one of the domains in dCache.

 If running the `wget` command gives an error message with `Unable to contact the info cell.
-Please
-      ensure the info cell is running`:
+Please ensure the info cell is running`:

-    PROMPT-ROOT wget -O/dev/null http://localhost:2288/info
+    [root] # wget -O/dev/null http://localhost:2288/info
       --10:03:13--  http://localhost:2288/info
                  => `/dev/null'
       Resolving localhost...
 127.0.0.1